Supercell

 Return a dictionary that corresponds to the “defect” content of the supercell.

-Return defects
+Return defects:

 dictionary, keyed by defect type, with a set of indices of corresponding defects